Phoenix-Finance/Phoenix-Documentation/content/products/index.md

 # FinNexus Products

-## Wandora Box
+FinNexus's main product is FPO (FinNexus Protocol for Options).
+The protocol has two versions, FPO v0.1 and FPO v1.0.
+You can read more about the two versions and their differences in our dedicated [FPO section](../options/).
+In addition to FPO, we have a variety of other products which are currently live or under construction.

+* [FNX Liquidity Mining](/liquidity) - *Earn rewards by providing FNX liquidity!*

+* [Wandora Box](/wandora) - *A Wanchain based decentralized price prediction game which serves as a proof of concept for FPO*

+* [Jack's Pot](/jackspot) - *A Wanchain based no-loss lottery inspired by Stake Together*

+## Wanchain DApp guides

-Wandora Box is a fun crypto price prediction game built on Wanchain.
-Wandora Box can be accessed either through the [web version](https://wandora.finnexus.app/) or through the DApp Store in the official [Wanchain Wallet](https://www.wanchain.org/getstarted/).
-Guides for using the Wanchain Wallet and DApp store can be found at [Wanchain.guide](http://wanchain.guide/).
+Guides for using the Wanchain Wallet and DApp store can be found at [Wanchain.guide](http://wanchain.guide/) and at [explorewanchain.org](https://www.explorewanchain.org/#/wallet_and_tools/wan-wallet)

-## No-Loss Lottery Game
-More details coming soon!

-## Decentralized Crypto Options
-More details coming soon!

-## Blockchain Based Synthetic Assets
-More details coming soon!